Dog Skin Allergies and Conditions

 Dr. Judy Morgan is an author, speaker, and holistic veterinarian.
 Based in New Jersey, Dr. Morgan currently operates two veterinary hospitals, is an active speaker and blogs and writes daily.
 She has published three books on holistic pet care and feeding, and her social media sites reach millions of pet owners worldwide.
 She is Chief Veterinary Medical Officer for Monkey’s House Senior Dog Hospice and works with rescue groups for homeless dogs.

 Your dog’s skin is in perfect condition when it’s soft and smooth and not flaky, red, bumpy, or oozing.
 It shouldn’t be too oily or dry to your touch, and there shouldn’t be any bald spots.
-But you’ll usually know before you even check that something’s amiss because your dog can’t stop worrying his or her skin.
+But you’ll usually know before you even check that something’s amiss because your dog can’t stop worrying about his or her skin.

 Before you begin trying to relieve your dog’s discomfort, it’s important to understand the different forms of skin allergies and conditions so you and your vet can take the best course of action.